Counselling & Consultation

 All counselling and consultation services are confidential.
 Information about students will not be shared with anyone without students’ written consent except in emergency situations when there is a clear indication of imminent risk of harm to self or others.

 - Come to us at WLB 403, The Wing Lung Bank Building for Business Studies, Shaw Campus

-If you urgently need to talk to a counsellor, walk-in service is available during office hours.
+If you urgently need to talk to a counsellor, immediate support is available during office hours.
 Students who need immediate emotional support outside office hours may access community-based 24-hour hotline services.

 Students of the below HKBU programmes with valid University Student ID Cards are entitled to use counselling services free of charge:

 - All programmes funded by the University Grants Committee

 - All self-financed full-time undergraduate and postgraduate programmes